xsnie/xsnie.github.io/index.md

 	</div>
 	<div style="height: 1rem"></div>
 	<div>
 		My long-term aspiration is to help people <b>understand the world</b> with <b>machine learning models</b>.
 With this vision in mind, my current research interests and focus: 1.
-Spatiotemporal Predictive Learning; 2.
+Predictive Learning; 2.
 Visual Perception; 3.
 Generative Models; 4.
 AI for Science, but not limited to these fields.
 More details about me please refer to <a href="/cv">CV</a>.
 	</div>
 	<div style="height: 1rem"></div>
 	<div>